Visas and Citizenship

 To avoid processing delays, all documents and information to support your visa application must be submitted together at the time of application lodgement – see our information to help you prepare your application.
 You can expect your visa application to take longer to process if you have not provided all the required documentation when you apply.

 Note: you should not finalise travel commitments until you have a visa to travel to Australia.
-The Department of Immigration and Border Protection will not be liable for any financial loss incurred by clients whose visa application was processed later than expected or where an application is unsuccessful.
+The Department of Home Affairs will not be liable for any financial loss incurred by clients whose visa application was processed later than expected or where an application is unsuccessful.